Israel in the Eurovision Song Contest 2025: After Eurovision

 On 19 May 2025, Eurovision News Spotlight, a fact-checking and open-source intelligence initiative by the EBU, published an investigation which found evidence that the Israel Government Advertising Agency conducted a cross-platform advertising campaign on Google platforms and utilised official state social media accounts to encourage public support for Israel's entry in the contest, and provided instructions on how voters could cast all 20 of their allowed votes for Israel.
 As part of the investigation, Eurovision News Spotlight analysed a YouTube account created on 20 April, under the username @Vote4NewDayWillRise.
 Between 6 and 16 May, the account published 89 videos, which collectively garnered over 8.3 million views.
 The analysis, conducted using open-source tools, found no evidence that artificial intelligence was used for the advertisements, suggesting that Raphael was personally involved in the creation of the promotional videos.
 The Israeli government had previously admitted to attempting to boost the public vote for the Israeli entry through a promotional campaign during the 2024 contest.

 Israel's participation and result was also a topic of discussion in European political fields.
 The Spanish newspaper El País pointed to mobilisation campaigns by the Israeli government and several European far-right affiliated media outlets as a factor in Israel's high televoting score.
-Some Belgian MPs also mentioned an influence campaign by Israeli authorities and questioned the country's participation, while MPs from the Spanish left-wing alliance Sumar registered a proposal to demand a reform in the contest and the removal of Israel from it.
-Spanish prime minister Pedro Sánchez also called for Israel to be excluded following the contest, saying that "double standards" were being applied by excluding Russia following its 2022 invasion of Ukraine, but not Israel due to its conduct in the Gaza war, which has been characterised as genocidal.
-The European Commission's coordinator on "combating antisemitism", Katharina von Schnurbein, alleged that conspiracy theories had been spread accusing "Jews or the Mossad" for securing Israel second place in the event.
+Some Belgian members of parliament (MPs) also mentioned an influence campaign by Israeli authorities and questioned the country's participation, while MPs from the Spanish left-wing alliance Sumar registered a proposal to demand a reform in the contest and the removal of Israel from it.
+Spanish prime minister Pedro Sánchez also called for Israel to be excluded following the contest, saying that "double standards" were being applied by excluding Russia following its 2022 invasion of Ukraine, but not Israel due to its conduct in the Gaza war.
+The European Commission's coordinator on combating antisemitism, Katharina von Schnurbein, alleged that conspiracy theories had been spread accusing "Jews or the Mossad" for securing Israel second place in the event.